sarene-choudhury/artofdata/_posts/2022-1-23-Descriptive-Lab.md

 ## d) Visualizations of the dataset

-I found that violin plots were very helpful versus using scatterplots, and so I made them for each variable, as well as the total, to get the overarching picture of the differences between good, bad, and neutral.
+I found that violin plots were very helpful versus, for example, using scatterplots, and so I made them for each variable, as well as the total, to get the overarching picture of the differences between good, bad, and neutral.

+"/assets/img/avatar-icon.png"

 ## e) Limitations of your analysis and the dataset